 One of the highlights of Google Fi is the low monthly price.
 Each plan starts at $20 a month for the first user, plus $15 per additional user.
 That price includes unlimited calling and text messaging.
 For data, it’s $10 per GB up to 6 GB (for one user).
 Any data passed that is unlimited but will be throttled after you exceed 15 GB.

-Here’s an example for a plan with two people.
+Here’s an example of a plan with two people.

 - The base price for the first user is $20 plus an additional $15 for the second user.

-- They use 4 GB total data each month at $40.
+- They use 4 GB of total data each month at $40.